-- The growing share of variable renewable energies in the power mix, due to falling prices compared to fossil-fuel technologies and environmental policies; - Increased use of competitive procurement (auctions and tenders) for new power; - Decentralisation of power grids due to distributed generation with small renewable systems; - More mini-grids providing power to rural and under-electrified communities; - The need for flexible resources (e.g. gas turbines, storage, demand-side management) to support variable renewable technologies; - The need for system operator to build capacity to integrate and manage the power system, due to increasing complexity (variable generation complemented by flexible and decentralised resources); - Consumers becoming producers of electricity, power flowing both ways, net-metering, grids becoming more meshed; - Mobile and/or blockchain payment technologies creating new consumer/provider relationships and dynamics; and - Renewable energies becoming sufficient for base load generation, due to the rise/maturity of energy storage systems (batteries).
+• The growing share of variable renewable energies in the power mix, due to falling prices compared to fossilfuel technologies and environmental policies;

+- Increased use of competitive procurement (auctions and tenders) for new power; - Decentralization of power grids due to distributed generation with small renewable systems; - More mini-grids providing power to rural and underelectrified communities; - The need for flexible resources (e.g. gas turbines, storage, demand-side management) to support variable renewable technologies; - The need for system operator to build capacity to integrate and manage the power system, due to increasing complexity (variable generation complemented by flexible and decentralized resources); - Consumers becoming producers of electricity, power flowing both ways, net-metering, grids becoming more meshed; - Mobile and/or blockchain payment technologies creating new consumer/provider relationships and dynamics; and - Renewable energies becoming sufficient for base load generation, due to the rise/maturity of energy storage systems (batteries).
-Respondents also had the opportunity to offer additional trends that they see as salient in their sector; only one respondent (Ghana) offered any.

 For each of the above nine trends, the respondents were asked to evaluate:

-- How relevant is the trend in the power sector today? - Do policy-makers recognise and discuss it at a political and regulatory level? • - Is it likely to be a concern for policy and regulation in future? - What is the possible level of impact or importance? - Will the trend be helpful for the country?
+- How relevant is the trend in the power sector today? - Do policy-makers recognize and discuss it at a political and regulatory level?